juhasipo/JMobster/README.md

 #### Validator Class

 The next phase is to create a wrapper for your annotation.
 The wrapper will be used in later phase of the process to get annotation values that should be written to *DataWriter*.
-These validator wrapper classes are generic and they only need to be implemented once per annotation.
+These validator wrapper classes are generic and language independent.
+They only need to be implemented once per annotation.

 Here is an example of *MyValidator* for a custom *MyAnnotation* validator annotation:
 ```java